-ACTION: Proposed rule.
+ACTION: Final rule.

-SUMMARY: The NCUA Board ("Board") proposes to amend its regulations regarding the treatment by the Board, as liquidating agent or conservator (the "liquidating agent" or "conservator," respectively) of a federally insured credit union ("FICU") of financial assets transferred by the credit union in connection with a securitization or a participation.
-The proposed rule continues the safe harbor for financial assets transferred in connection with securitizations and participations in which the financial assets were transferred in compliance with the existing regulation and defines the conditions for safe harbor protection for securitizations and participations for which transfers of financial assets would be made after the effective date of this proposed rule.
+SUMMARY: The NCUA Board ("Board") is issuing this final rule to amend its regulations regarding the treatment by the Board, as liquidating agent or conservator ("liquidating agent" or "conservator," respectively) of a federally insured credit union ("FICU"), of financial assets transferred by the credit union in connection with a securitization or a participation.
+The final rule replaces NCUA's current safe harbor for financial assets transferred in connection with securitizations and participations in which the financial assets were transferred in compliance with the existing regulation, and defines the conditions for safe harbor protection for securitizations and participations for which transfers of financial assets would be made after the effective date of this rule.

-DATES: Comments must be received on or before [INSERT DATE 60 DAYS FROM DATE OF PUBLICATION IN FEDERAL REGISTER].
+DATES: The effective date for this rule is [INSERT DATE 30 DAYS FROM DATE OF PUBLICATION IN FEDERAL REGISTER].